NikolaosPapas/aisd-wde-03-styling-a-form/README.md

 ## 2. **Build a Basic HTML Boilerplate**
 Begin by building the foundation of your webpage using an HTML boilerplate.
 Need assistance?
 Just ask AI!

-- [ ] Ask AI how to create the boilerplate for your HTML project.
+- [ ] Create the boilerplate for your HTML project.

-- [ ] Ask for help with linking your CSS file while building out the boilerplate structure.
+- [ ] Linking your CSS file while building out the boilerplate structure.

 - [ ] Paste your code into your empty `index.html` file.